 In the next few years, major decisions will come up for several projects.
 Through this adaptive management framework, the Board will have multiple opportunities along each project's trajectory to make informed decisions on investments.
 It also allows the WSMP to be closely linked to the annual CIP and rate-setting processes, fulfilling its role as the guiding document for long-term investment strategy.

 Next Steps

-Staff will finalize the analysis and roadmap and return to the Board for another update in the Fall.
-Staff will also start to draft the plan.
+Staff will finalize the analysis and roadmap and return to the Board and committees for another update in the Fall.
+Staff will also start to draft the plan for adoption in 2025.